PlumpMath/p3d/README.md

 As build directory make sure you use ./build/p3dconverter (seen from README.md).

+In project settings for P3dConverter go to Build and Run settings.
+From that choose Build.
+Set the Build Steps for P3dConverter to:

+   make zlibstatic fbtFile bfBlend p3dConvert

 Set this new project to be the dependency for the p3d project.

 Structure